oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

                      | Datastore | <-------------------'
                      '-----------'

-> TIP: You don't need to know what the names of the `PTransform`s (edges) used
-> in a diagram are.
-It's easy to look up the "perfect match" after drawing it.
+> TIP: You don't need to know what the names of the `PTransform`s (edges) used in a diagram are.
+It's easy to look up the appropriate `PTransform` after drawing the diagram.
->
-> In this example, we could have easily replaced the edges with "plain-text"
-> sentences without losing any generality.

-There's a lot of complication in the outset, so let's make sure we use plenty of `PTransform`s to write them.
-We'll start with the most interesting one: the loop to migrate models to the next version.
+There's a lot of complexity here, so we'll need many `PTransform`s to write our job.
+We'll focus on the most interesting one: the loop to migrate models to the next version.

 ```python
 class MigrateToNextVersion(beam.DoFn):